 A remote seller is an out-of-state seller that has no physical presence in Alabama.

-All remote sellers selling over $250,000 in total sales delivered into Alabama the previous calendar year are required to collect and remit taxes on sales into Alabama beginning on October 1, 2018.
+All remote sellers directly selling over the $250,000 threshold of total retail sales delivered into Alabama the previous calendar year are required to collect and remit taxes on sales into Alabama beginning on October 1, 2018.
 New standards for administering simplified sellers use tax laws for remote sellers will be developed by rule, with a small seller exception for remote sellers who do not have annual sales of products and services into the state of more than $250,000.
 Any small seller exception adopted will not apply to sellers with a physical presence in Alabama.
 However, remote sellers with sales below the threshold may still apply to participate in the simplified sellers use tax program.

 Alabama requires remote sellers to begin collecting and remitting on October 1, 2018.
 To ensure the remote seller’s registration is properly processed by October 1, 2018, the remote seller should complete the registration at least three weeks prior to October 1, 2018.
 The remote seller may indicate a first sales date of October 1, 2018 on the application.
 A remote seller may apply or register and begin collecting tax at any time prior to October 1, 2018, but the first date of collection should be consistent with the first sales date indicated on its application.